 - Evaluate Slow- Moving Inventory – Consider the inventory turnover in the space you currently have.
 Do you have significant space consumed by slow moving inventory?
 3PL warehouses can increase revenue and/or persuade customers to reduce stock of slow- moving inventory by pricing longer term storage higher to ensure that inventory doesn’t take up valuable space that could drive more business.

-- Identify Surge / Overflow Space in Current Locations – Once you identify slow-moving inventory, consider looking for surge or overflow space at a nearby warehouse.
+- Identify Surge / Overflow Space in Current Locations – Once you identify slow-moving inventory, consider looking for surge or overflow space at a nearby warehousing and distribution.
 What businesses in the area have recently seen a downturn?
 What other warehouses do you know of in the area?
 Start by consulting with other nearby warehouses to see if you can negotiate favorable overflow storage for slow moving items.
 This can allow you to open up space for new customers and growth.

 - Partner with 3PLs in other Geographies – 3PL warehouses should consider partnering with other 3PLs in target geographies where they are unable to acquire additional space.
 It can allow them to quickly move into a market without the same level of overhead.
 3PLs should consider partnering with other 3PLs that share their same warehouse management system (WMS) for ease of transferring data.